-According to the provisions of the economic solvency regime, as outlined in Section B above and due to the material changes in the interest rate curve, application of the study on retirement age and take up of pension benefits (hereinafter - the "Study"), and adjustment to demographic assumptions and a mortality improvement model for insurance companies and pension funds, in the period between December 31, 2021 and June 30, 2022, the Company recalculated the Deduction during the Transitional Period as of June 30, 2022.
-Accordingly, the Deduction during the Transitional Period as of December 31, 2022, which was recalculated, amounts to NIS 3,385 million after its linear amortization as at this date (compared with NIS 4,710 million as of December 31, 2021).
+According to the Provisions of the Economic Solvency Regime, as outlined in Section B above and due to the material changes in the interest rate curve, in the period between June 30, 2022 and June 30, 2023, the Company recalculated the Deduction during the Transitional Period as of June 30, 2023.
+Accordingly, the Deduction during the Transitional Period as of June 30, 2023, which was recalculated, amounts to NIS 2,754 million after its linear amortization as of this date (compared with NIS 3,385 million as of December 31, 2022).
+Due to the continued increases in the interest rate curve in the period between July 1, 2023 and December 31, 2023, the Company recalculated the Deduction during the Transitional Period as of December 31, 2023.
+Accordingly, the Deduction during the Transitional Period as of December 31, 2023, which was recalculated, amounts to NIS 2,323 million after the linear amortization as of this date.